kserve/kserve/docs/samples/s3/README.md

 kustomize edit add configmap mnist-map-training --from-literal=exportDir=s3://mnist/v1/export
 ```

-## Create S3 Secret
+## Create S3 Secret and attach to Service Account
-If you already have a S3 secret created you can skip this step, since `KFServing` is relying on secret annotations to setup proper
+If you already have a S3 secret created from last step you can skip this step, since `KFServing` is relying on secret annotations to setup proper
 S3 environment variables you may still need to add following annotations to your secret to overwrite S3 endpoint or other S3 options.
 ```yaml
 apiVersion: v1